Expert Insights on Cardiac Catheterization

 Throughout the procedure, you will be awake but sedated, and you may feel some pressure or discomfort as the catheter is inserted and moved through your blood vessels.
 It’s important to remain still and follow your healthcare team’s instructions to ensure the procedure goes smoothly.

-After the procedure is complete, the catheter will be removed, and pressure will be applied to the insertion site to prevent bleeding.
-You will then be taken to a recovery area, where you will be monitored for a few hours before being discharged.
-In most cases, you will be able to go home on the same day as the procedure.
+After the procedure, the catheter will be removed, and pressure will be applied to the insertion site to prevent bleeding.
+You will then be taken to a recovery area, where you will be monitored for a few hours before discharge.
+You can usually go home on the same day as the procedure.

 Risks and Potential Complications